DivyaVaibhav01/tursoClient/readme.md

 ## Overview

-Turso Client gives you a familiar Redis-style API system — backed by [Turso](https://turso.tech), Turso is a distributed SQLite database.
+TursoClient gives you a familiar key value style system — backed by [Turso](https://turso.tech), Turso is a distributed SQLite database.
-Use tursoClient it when you want Redis-like ergonomics without running a separate Redis instance, and you're already on (or want) SQLite-based storage.
+Use tursoClient it when you want easy key ergonomics without running a separate sql table models.

 ## Features

 - **Key Value API** — familiar method names and semantics